 • The employer’s methods of testing may be found not to comply with relevant guidelines

 • You may be able to prove that the incident would have happened regardless of the drugs or alcohol in your system.
 Perhaps it was due to failing machinery, or a lack of proper maintenance, to name a few possibilities

 • If willing witnesses are available, they may be able to vouch for your behavior at the time of injury

 • As mentioned earlier, prescription drugs cannot be used as a reason for denying a worker’s compensation claim, providing they were used as directed

 A workplace injury can lead to significant financial stress, as well as the obvious physical pain and discomfort.
 Should you encounter any issues on your road to claiming the worker’s compensation you’re entitled to, our Los Angeles attorneys could fight your corner.

-We’re not only excellent at workers’ comp claims, it’s exactly what we specialize in.
+We’re not only excellent at workers’ comp claims, but it’s also what we specialize in.
 If you’d like to harness that expertise for the benefit of your claim, contact us today to arrange a consultation with a Los Angeles workers’ comp attorney.